eholz/Stackathon/README.md

 Keyboard controls to move player
 Animation for player movement
-Catch Pikachu to gain points
-A new lightning bolt bounces around for each time Pikachu is caught Moving platforms (Koffing)
+Catch Pikachu to gain points and spawn Pikachu in a new location A new lightning bolt bounces around for each time Pikachu is caught Diglett appears and absorbs lightning bolts
-Color change upon dying     // and getting hurt?

-?
+Multiple lives, color change upon losing a life

+Future goals:
+Moving platforms (Koffing)
 Health bar using Phaser's Graphics API
-?
-Using Tiled to layout position collectibles and spawn points
+Use Tiled